Side Entry vs. Rear Entry Wheelchair Accessible Vehicles

 - To drive yourself: If you plan to drive from your wheelchair, you will need a side entry vehicle.
-You cannot drive from a wheelchair in a rear entry wheelchair accessible vehicle.
-For people who have a range of mobility and want the independence of driving themselves, the side entry vehicle is essential.
+You cannot drive from a wheelchair in a rear entry wheelchair accessible vehicle, though power transfer seats are available (and for some, preferable) in both vans and SUVs.
+For people who have a range of mobility and want the independence of driving themselves, consider a rear-entry conversion with power transfer seat.
 Curbside parking also makes it easier to disembark in high-traffic areas, which is helpful if you are driving solo.
 Not all side entry vehicles are designed to accommodate drivers who are in a wheelchair.
 Be sure to check the configuration of the vehicle you are considering.

 - Storage space: The positioning of a side entry ramp generally means that the row of passenger seats aligned with the side doors is removed.
 There may be less room for other passengers, but once the ramp is securely folded up or placed in the floor, there remains ample room for storage.
 If you require more space for a larger wheelchair or other items, a side entry vehicle can meet that need.
 Plus, you can also have the entire trunk available for storage.